NikosAgiasotis/Bottom-Navbar/README.md

 # Bottom-Navbar

-I created a modern & full Responsive Navigation Bar + Tablet - Mobile friendly.
+##I created a modern & full Responsive Navigation Bar + Tablet - Mobile friendly.

-## headings
-What was used for this project  :
+###What was used for this project  :
 - HTML
 - CSS
 - JavaScript